Jason-fos/gloves-off-boxing-quiz/README.md

 - Quickly and easily find relevant information.
 - Links and functions should work as expected.
 - A well presented and visually appealing design regardless of screen size.
-- An easy way to contact the company.
+- Clearly dispalyed and easily read questions and answers.
 - Simple content that doesnt overwhelm the user.
 - Accessibility and performance.

 ### User Stories

-#### First-time User
+#### Site User
-1. As a first time user, I want to find out more about the company.
+1. As a site user, I want to be able to find the quiz page easily.
-2. As a first time user, I want to know what services are provided.
+2. As a site user, I want to be able to find and read the rules easily.
-3. As a first time user, I want to find out where the company is based.
+3. As a site user, I want to be able to see if my answer selection was correct or not.
-4. As a first time user, I want to see the quality of the work provided.
+4. As a site user, I want to be able see my final score.

-#### Returning User
-5. As a returning user, I want to contact the company.
+5. As a site user, I want to be able to create a username.
-6. As a returning user, I want to arrange a quote.
+6. As a site user, I want the questions and answers to be clearly displayed.

 #### Site Owner
-7. As the site owner, I want users to be able to contact us easily.
+7. As the site owner, I want users to be able to navigate the site with ease.
-8. As the site owner, I want to advertise and promote the companies qualities.
+8. As the site owner, I want to display relevant information to the user.
 9. As the site owner, I dont want the user to use the browser back arrow when no page is found.
+10. As the site owner, I want users to be displayed with a personalised game over or win message on quiz completion.

 ## Design